wptrainingteam/learn-wp-content/tutorials/wp-rest-api-02-interacting.md

 ## Updating Posts

-You can also update Posts in the same way as deleting posts.
+You can also update Posts in the same way as creating posts.
 The main difference is that you also need to pass the post id to the Post model, so that it knows which post to update.

 First, in the PHP file for the plugin, you'll need to add a form to manage handling updates.
 For this, you can simply copy the code that's used to create posts, but update the form field ids, add a field for the Post's id, and change the button text to Update: